nicksp/fe-codestyle/html.md

 ## General Formatting Rules

-- **Use soft-tabs** with a 2 space indent.
-Spaces are the only way to guarantee code renders the same in any person’s environment.
+- **Use soft tabs** with a 2 space indent.
+Spaces are the only way to guarantee code renders the same in any person’s environment and improve readability.
+Always be consistent in your use of whitespace.

+  ***Pro tip:*** use an [EditorConfig](http://editorconfig.org/) file (or equivalent) to help maintain the basic whitespace conventions that have been agreed for your code-base.
+For an example, see [the one in my Redux boilerplate](https://github.com/nicksp/redux-webpack-es6-boilerplate/blob/extended/.editorconfig).

 - **Use only lowercase.** All code has to be lowercase.
 This applies to HTML element names, attributes, and attribute values (unless text/CDATA).

   ```html